janschill/uni-software_architecture/reconstruction/schi/report/report.md

     ]
 ```

-The original function that counts the change occurences of files can be reused, because it already loops over every commit and modification, so no reason to do it again.
+The original function that counts the change occurrences of files can be reused, because it already loops over every commit and modification, so no reason to do it again.

 ```python
 rails_components_dictionary = rails_components_dict()